How to Handle a TEFL Job Interview

 need to bring with you in order to get the visa.
 Some countries require that you apply for the visa at their embassy in your home country, so obviously you'd need to get that taken care of before leaving.

-One final note: If for some reason the pay for the job wasn't included in the announcement or if you're interviewing for an unannounced position, expect it to be brought up by the interviewer.
+One final note: If for some reason the pay for the position wasn't included in the announcement or if you're interviewing for an unannounced TEFL job, expect it to be brought up by the interviewer.
 If that doesn't happen and you feel uncomfortable about

 bringing it up yourself, try a roundabout approach.
 Start asking questions about local rents, transportation fees, and food prices.
 This might cue the interviewer to bring up teacher salaries in relation to these figures.